nhielost/obs-midi-mg/README.md

 I would love to hear honestly from you about this plugin.
 Feel free to share some ideas and don't be afraid to report an issue!

 [Click here to go to the Issues Page](https://github.com/nhielost/obs-midi-mg/issues).

+## Credits

+I have to give a shoutout to [@cpyarger](https://github.com/cpyarger) and [@Alzy](https://github.com/alzy) for the inspiration of this plugin.
+Many ideas found in obs-midi-mg can be found in their plugin.
+Without [obs-midi](https://github.com/cpyarger/obs-midi/), obs-midi-mg would have never been possible.